 Have you ever noticed that stocks within an industry often have similar yields?
 This makes sense when you consider they often have like operations with similar processes, cost structures and margins.
 This is evident when you look at retailers who buy similar products, resell them in a physical location and have fairly low margins due to the intense competition.
 Note the yield similarity of Target Corp.
-(TGT) with a 2.7% yield and WalMart (WMT) with a 2.6% yield.
-The same analysis could be done with The Coca-Cola Company (KO) with a 2.9% yield and Pepsico, Inc. (PEP) with a 2.9% yield.
+(TGT) with a 3.1% yield and WalMart (WMT) with a 3.0% yield.
+The same type comparison can be done with The Coca-Cola Company (KO) with a 3.1% yield and Pepsico, Inc. (PEP) with a 2.8% yield.

-Maturity and Growth PotentialWhen Microsoft (MSFT) and Cisco Systems, Inc. (CSCO) were formed they paid no dividend.
+Maturity and Growth PotentialWhen Microsoft (MSFT) and Texas Instruments Inc. (TXN) were formed they paid no dividend.
 Instead they funneled all their cash back into growing the business.
 As they matured and growth slowed, each began to pay a very nominal dividend.
-Today, as they have continued to mature, their yields have continued to increase with MSFT paying 3.0% and CSCO paying 2.9%.
+Today, as they have continued to mature, their yields have continued to increase with MSFT paying 2.6% and TXN paying 2.9%.

 The above list is not meant to be an exhaustive, but highlights some of the more common drivers of yield.
 When we see a yield that appears to be too good to true, we need to ask ourselves why is the yield so high, and is it sustainable?

-Full Disclosure: Long WMT, KO, PEP, MSFT, O, HCP, CVX, XOM in my Dividend Growth portfolio.
+Full Disclosure: Long WMT, KO, PEP, MSFT, TXN, O, HCP, CVX, XOM in my Dividends Growth Portfolio.
 See a list of all my dividend growth holdings here.

 - 12 Under-Valued Dividend Stocks

 - 8 Select High-Yield S&P 500 Dividend Stocks

 Tags: TGT, WMT, KO, PEP, MSFT, TXN, O, HCP, CVX, XOM, BP,